 - What situations are difficult for me to manage emotionally?

-- What feelings do I fear (i.e. feelings that you avoid at all costs)?
+- What feelings do I run away from (i.e. feelings that you avoid at all costs)?

-Your answers will help you to become AWARE of the things that cause you check out of your life.
+My answers usually help me become AWARE of the things that cause me to check out of life.